Gale Weathers: Scream (2022)

 Gale's fifth appearance is in Scream (2022).
 She and Dewey are revealed to have gotten a divorce following a move to New York City.
 Gale's successful career put a strain on their marriage causing Dewey to return to Woodsboro where he found solace in the mornings watching Gale cover the news.
 Following the resurfacing of Ghostface, Dewey calls Sidney Prescott warning her to stay away from Woodsboro but alerts Gale via a text message.
 Unfortunately, the news station sends Gale to Woodsboro to cover the news where she meets Sam Carpenter, the illegitimate daughter of Billy Loomis.
 Sheriff Judy Hicks and her son Wes have been murdered and Gale meets with Sam and, when learning that she knew Wes and used to get in trouble a lot with Judy, Gale consoles her.
 When seeing that she is with Dewey, she approaches him to demand to know why he chose to cover this alone.
 She is shocked to learn that Dewey, following his inability to properly protect the citizens of Woodsboro, had been asked to resign from his position as Sheriff.
 Gale and Dewey have an emotional heart-to-heart where she admits that she came back out of concern for him.
 Dewey, still skeptical of Gale's intentions, suspects she is doing this for publicity but their argument comes to a peaceful resolve when they acknowledge why they didn't work out.
 When Sam's half-sister Tara is revealed to have been left alone at the hospital, Dewey takes Sam there where they manage to save Tara but Dewey, while trying to finish off Ghostface, is killed.
 Gale is devastated and informs Sidney, who returns to Woodsboro after being filled in on the issue.
 Sidney and Gale both try to convince Sam to help them take down Ghostface but Sam decides to take Tara and leave Woodsboro with Richie.
-Sidney reveals that she put a tracker on Richie's car before they left.
+Sidney reveals that she put a tracker on Sam's car before they left.
 While following the trio, Gale laments writing the book on original Woodsboro killings, claiming that if she hadn't, Dewey would still be alive.
 Sidney advises Gale not to blame herself.
 The two are shocked when they discover that the trio have stopped at Amber's house to get an extra inhaler for Tara.
 Amber had actually moved into Stu Macher's old house.
 They warn Sam to leave as soon as possible.
 When they arrive, Amber is revealed to be the killer when she feigns an injury.
 When her ruse doesn't sell, she shoots Gale in the abdomen, with Gale telling Sidney to finish her off for Dewey.
 Richie is revealed to be the mastermind behind the killings, being a huge fan of the Stab franchise, yet disappointed with the trajectory of the films, initiating the killings to provide source material for the new Stab movies.
 Gale and Sidney help Sam and Tara fight back against Amber and Richie.
 Gale and Amber fight with Gale shooting Amber, causing her to fall onto the kitchen stove and get lit aflame.
 Sam kills Richie and shoots him in the head.
 A badly-burnt Amber tries to attack Sidney, Gale, and Sam but is shot dead by Tara.
 When paramedics, police, and news reporters arrive, Sam thanks Sidney and Gale before heading to the hospital with Tara.
 Gale decides to let Amber and Richie die in anonymity and instead write a book about Dewey and what a good man he was.